 Doing philosophy is another passion of mine.

-Think of the idea, for example, that philosophy is present in our world especially when philosophers are active beyond the academic setting.
-From one point of view, philosophy is real when it translates itself into societal practices.
+From this point of view, philosophy is real when it translates itself into societal practices.
 It is not important that such practices are understood or recognized as philosophical.
 More important is that there are philosophers who have projects, pursuing the goal of contributing to our societies.

-There are, of course, various ways to become practical.
+There are, of course, other ways to become practical.

 Among the philosophical practices, the simple idea of giving things a language has always appealed to me.
 This practice is neither exclusive to philosophers nor all we can say on philosophy.
 And yet I believe that philosophy has much to do with giving things a language, i.e., finding words proper to their subject.

 Language, however, is not bound to letters.

 Take, for example, visual language, the language of a picture we see.
 There is no visual philosophy around, but if we reflect on one of its possible meanings, it might stand for the idea that catching a lifeworld moment means doing visual philosophy: finding language for a particular moment in order to let it grow into its own visual space.

 Whereas visual philosophy might be a term too provoking, speaking in terms of lebensweltfoto and lebensweltfilm is speaking out my idea.
 These are no genres which you have missed so far in your life.
 They simply represent another passion and thus the variety in my life.